vikashmadhow/esql-lookup/README.md

 which can be, additionally, linked among them.
 For instance, a city may be linked to the country that it's in and, in turn, the country can be linked to a continent and any international groupings that it belongs to.
-A lookup value can have any number of other values linking to it and similarly it may link to any number of other values, creating a directed graph.
+A lookup value can have any number of other values linking to it, and similarly it may link to any number of other values, creating a directed graph.

 ## Using lookups in ESQL